dpk5e7/social-network-api/README.md

 ## Description

 This project is an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
-The goal of this project ws to understand the unstructured nature of NoSQL.
+The goal of this project was to understand the unstructured nature of NoSQL.

 The technologies used in this application are: